Board of Trustees

 Alphonso P. Boxley, III

-Al has served on several boards including Frostburg State University Foundation, the Ronald McDonald House, Boy Scouts of America, American Trust Bank (M&T Bank), WVPT Public TV, Blue Ridge Community College, and the Augusta County Economic Authority.
+In addition to his business achievements, Boxley has been deeply engaged in community service.
+He has served on the boards of numerous organizations, including the Frostburg State University Foundation, Ronald McDonald House Charities, Boy Scouts of America, M&T Bank (formerly American Trust Bank), WVPT Public Television, Blue Ridge Community College, and the Augusta County Economic Development Authority.

 Childs F. Burden